-Healthcare facilities are the third most energy-intensive facility type in the United States, spending more than $9.7 billion on energy every year.
-In total, the sector constitutes 4 billion square feet of floorspace.
-Better Buildings Alliance Healthcare sector partners represent nearly 560 million square feet of space, or 13% of the total market in the United States.
+Healthcare facilities spend more than $9.7 billion on energy annually and are one of the most energy-intensive building types.
+Better Buildings Alliance Healthcare sector partners represent nearly 490 million square feet of space, collectively saving 12 trillion BTU of energy since 2011.
 These leading healthcare organizations are developing strategic cost reduction programs to improve the environment of care for patients, employees and their communities.

 Green Arrow Building Certification: Measuring Total Building Performance Implementation ModelWelltower, Inc developed a proprietary internal Green Arrow Building Certification (GABC) program that measures energy, water, waste, indoor air quality, and innovation.
 Most properties have seen a 1-12% energy use reduction.
 In 2016, GABC scores improved 22.5% and 29 additional buildings were certified.

 Skilled Trades Apprenticeship Program Implementation ModelTo overcome the impending retirement of many skilled-trades workers and the need for a new generation of trained professionals that is familiar with modern, energy-efficient technology, the University of Maryland Medical Center (UMMC) developed its own Skilled Trades Apprenticeship Program, accredited by the Maryland Department of Labor, Licensing, and Regulation.